chapmanu/chap-press/README.md

 Installation process for the setting up Wordpress on a local environment.

-- **Create the MySQL user and database using the MariaDB monitor**.
+- **Create the MySQL user and databases using the MariaDB monitor**.

 ```
 mysql -uroot